epfl-ada/ada-2021-project-frankezi/README.md

 * And how these defenses takes place: through accusations (more violent) or by showing the absurdity of this sentiment (by pedagogy)?

 ## Proposed additional datasets
-We want to use the tool Empath as an additional dataset, which can  analyse text across hundreds of data-driven categories.
-It will help us to validate lexical categories, on demand, on our quotes.
-It is a dictionnary-based approaches about sentiment (see [Fast, Ethan, Binbin Chen, and Michael S. Bernstein.
+> We first wanted to use the tool Empath as an additional dataset to validate lexical categories, on demand, on our quotes (see [Fast, Ethan, Binbin Chen, and Michael S. Bernstein.
 "Empath: Understanding topic signals in large-scale text." *Proceedings of the 2016 CHI conference on human factors in computing systems.* 2016.](https://arxiv.org/pdf/1602.06979.pdf)).
+After receiving the feedback of the Milestone 2, we change our plans and decided to use the tool VADER ([Hutto, C.J. & Gilbert, E.E.
+(2014).
+VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
+Eighth International Conference on Weblogs and Social Media (ICWSM-14).
+Ann Arbor, MI, June 2014.](https://ojs.aaai.org/index.php/ICWSM/article/view/14550/14399)).
+The tool VADER is using a bag of words approach as seen in the ADA course.
+It will allow us to A good point with this tool is that it will take into account little word as for example “really” or “so”, and it will look for negations ("not", "not so", ...) while scoring the sentiment of a sentence.
+The only disadvantage of this tool is that Out of Vocab words that the sentiment analysis tool has not seen before will not be classified as positive/negative: we decided that it will not be a barrier for our project, considering that typos or very unusual words do not happen frequently in the quotes, and stay rare events.

 The output produced by running Empath on a quote is a dictionary associating a float value to each of the above categories.
 Looking at these categories, we can define some as being "positive" or "negative" in the context of media coverage.
 We split these categories manually.

 ## Methods